Kibrom1/DSA/DataStructureAndAlgorithm/out/production/DataStructureAndAlgorithm/com/dsa/datastructure/recurssion/README.md

 ## Format of recursive function
 * Recursive case - the case where the function recur.
 * Base case - the case that stops the recursive call.

+## Recursion vs Iteration
+* Space Efficiency - Iteration is better - system uses additional space to store and remember the previous values
+* Time Efficiency - Iteration is better - takes more time to push and pop the stored values in stack
+* Ease of Code - Recursion is better due to the minimization of long and tedious code